 The icons on the home page are from Mark James's wonderful silk icons set.

-The introductory music to my audiobooks and podcasts is by Might Could, and can be found at the Podsafe Music Network
+The introductory music to my audiobooks and podcasts is by Might Could, and can be found at the Podsafe Music Network.

-16 photographs in the Morocco section were taken by Peta Haigh, as indicated by a different copyright message.
+16 photographs in the Morocco section were taken by Peta Moxon, as indicated by a different copyright message.
 These neatly fill the gaps caused by my camera giving up the ghost when the desert temperature hit 48°C in the shade...

 Everything else you see is my own, original work... or, to put it another way, you should blame me.